 Pay attention to people as they talk about their life, work, volunteer activities, and current events.
 Often you can pick up clues about what they value and enjoy.
 If you notice a keyword, find a way to bring that topic back into the conversation when it’s your turn.
 Remain authentic by keeping your focus on listening rather than thinking through what you’ll say next.
 It’s good to have a few “go to” questions on-hand should you experience a lull in the conversation.

 Refrain from only talking about yourself; ask "why" or "how" questions (instead of yes-or-no questions) and engage actively with the answers.

 Be able to articulate what you are looking for and how others may help you.
 Vague questions will not work as well as specific ones, e.g. how to break into a particular company, find professional contacts in their industry, or what skills to develop for a job or internship.

 To exit gracefully, you can thank them for their time and insights, shake hands and ask for a business card.
 If they don't have a card, ask if you can contact them on LinkedIn or have them write down their name and email.

 A pile of business cards and a list of contact names do not do you or your job search much good without active follow-up.
 Call, send an email or connect on LinkedIn after meeting someone new.
 In your message, remind your new contact where and how you met them and part of what you discussed.

 LinkedIn is a powerful networking tool that allows you to establish a professional internet presence (for free), message and keep track of your connections, research organizations, browse job/internship postings, keep current on industry news, and explore career paths by seeing other people's trajectories.
-According to a 2013 Social Times article on virtual recruiting, over 94% of recruiters use LinkedIn to find and vet candidates for open positions.
+According to a 2020 article about LinkedIn on the blog site Kinsta, over 90% of recruiters use LinkedIn to find and vet candidates for open positions.